Enhancing the Quality of Yoga Training Programs in Australia:New RYS-250 and RYT-250 Standards!

-We believe the new system will benefit yoga businesses and encourage Training Providers to develop their own unique curriculum of study.
+We believe the new Standards will benefit yoga businesses and encourage training providers to develop their own unique curriculum of study.

 Please click on the images below to see each Standard’s detailed description of each educational category as it relates to that specific designation.

 To evaluate the Definition of Standards amongst the major organisations click here: YTT Standards Comparison